LollosoSi/bruxism-detector/README.md

 ## **Items you need**
 - Arduino Uno R4 WiFi
 - Some way to read EMG.
 I am using [OLIMEX-EKG-EMG-SHIELD](https://www.olimex.com/Products/Duino/Shields/SHIELD-EKG-EMG/open-source-hardware) and the electrodes + pads
-- A Passive Buzzer
+- A Passive Buzzer (12mm diameter).
+Connect the positive lead to Arduino Pin 5, negative lead to GND.
-- A Push Button
+- A Push Button (12x12mm base).
+Connect one lead to Arduino Pin 3, the other end to GND.
 - [A way to fix everything in place, I designed a 3D printed model to do so](https://www.printables.com/model/1251532-bruxism-detector-modular-enclosure)
 - Conductive gel.
 Ultrasound gel usually works too, alternatively saliva should work.
 - An elastic band to hold the electrodes together and make it reusable